Lada Izhevsk: History

-IZh produced its one millionth unit in 1977.
-Between 1973 and 1979 IZh was one of the makes marketed by SATRA in the United Kingdom under the Cossack Motorcycles brand; the Planeta and Jupiter models.

 Post-Soviet era

 In the 1990s production declined due to a lack of financing and improper managerial practices, and by 1999 the plant was producing fewer than 10,000 vehicles a year.
 The company became an independent subsidiary of the weapons manufacturer Izhmash in 1996, when it was established as a separate company named DAO "Izhmash-Avto".
 It was ultimately acquired by the SOK Group in 2000.
 By 2003, the plant produced 94,200 cars including the Zhiguli and the Izh Oda.
 The Kia Spectra sedan was produced for the Korean carmaker under a 2005 partnership agreement.
 IzhAvto filed for bankruptcy in 2009.

-Recent developments
+Subsidiary of AVTOVAZ

 Since its acquisition by AvtoVAZ in 2010, the plant has produced Nissan and Lada models, including Lada Granta, Nissan Sentra and Nissan Tiida.
-The plant is also one of the production sites of the Lada Vesta, which debuted in 2015.
+The plant also became a production site of the Lada Vesta, which debuted in 2015.
 The decision to manufacture the Vesta in Izhevsk was taken by former AvtoVAZ CEO Bo Andersson, due to a higher perceived quality of production in the plant, compared to the group's main factory in Tolyatti.
 The plant built the 5 millionth car in December 2017.